josesuarez-accenture/openathon-angular/lab-05/README.md

 }
 ```

-We realize that is a service injectable (note *@Injectable*) and that we have to implement a interface mandatory for the *canActivate* guards:
+We realize that is a service injectable (note *@Injectable*) and that we have to implement an interface for the *canActivate* guards:

 ```javascript
 ...